se342-gif/se342-IT265-002-2026/docs/Module-008-008-Log.md

     -  Start looking into digital game design models and tutorials, have basic concept of how to execute it through game engine.
 Use past unity knowledge into world building and design.
 #### Learnings
 - Key insights, techniques, or concepts explored.
-  -  observed and reflected feedback from other students' games and changed game mechanics as a result ( familiar with what's to be expected with game presentation, gaemplay overveiew explanation design etc.), looked into past games and architectural design from past unity work.
+  -  observed and reflected feedback from other students' games and changed game mechanics as a result ( familiar with what's to be expected with game presentation, gameplay overview explanation design etc.), looked into past games and architectural design from past unity work.

 #### Free Thinking
 - Brainstorm or reflect on design ideas, architecture patterns, or potential improvements.